brownearth/backend-scaffolding/README.md

 # backend-scaffolding
-template for backend services and APIs using Go
+Template for RESTful APIs using Gin framework, postgres, openAPI, open telemetry eli was here